macik/Image_catalyst/README.md

  - You can add files for optimization queue this ways:
     * start "Image Catalyst.bat" and with «File browser» dialog choose graphic files;
     * drag`n`drop selected files and/or folders on "Image Catalyst.bat" shortcut;
-    * run "Image Catalyst.bat" with full path folder with graphic files (by default program process all subfolders).
+    * run "Image Catalyst.bat" with full path folder with graphic files (by default program process all sub-folders).
  - Then select output folder for optimized files (program retain existing folder structure).
- You can use «overwrite» mode by pressing Cancel button in «Output folder selection» dialog (in this case all original files will be overwrited with optimized ones).
+ You can use «overwrite» mode by pressing Cancel button in «Output folder selection» dialog (in this case all original files will be overwritten with optimized ones).
  - By default for PNG optimization multithreading is used (see `config.ini` to change this).
  - You can change base setting of project by edit `Tools\config.ini` file with any text editor.
- - You can not use special symbols like `&`, `^`, `%` `(`, `)`, `!` in filenames or paths.
+ - You can not use special symbols like `&`, `^`, `%` `(`, `)`, `!` in file names or paths.

 Types of PNG files:
 -------------------

   - Non-interlaced - standard mode.
-  - Interlaced - terlacing is a trade-off: it dramatically speeds up early rendering of large files (improves latency), but may increase file size (decrease throughput) for little gain, particularly for small files.
+  - Interlaced - interlacing is a trade-off: it dramatically speeds up early rendering of large files (improves latency), but may increase file size (decrease throughput) for little gain, particularly for small files.